cdmdotnet/nupeek/readme.md

 # NuRep

-NuRep is a NuGet repository that also servers symbols and sources
+NuRep is a NuGet repository that also serves symbols and sources.

 Install NuRep on your dev site, publish both nupkg and symbols.nupkg at http://myserver/NuRep